 Or, you may simply want to try different meditation techniques from time to time, as I recommend here, in order to add variety to your practice.

+How many types of meditation are there?
+Dozens, with more variations being added as time goes on.
 With the incredible number of meditation techniques available, it can be overwhelming to sort through them all.
 So you might consider just picking one and starting with it, and experimenting as you go.
 There are no wrong answers!

 Affirmations are a meditative technique for focusing your awareness and your subconscious on a goal or positive message that you want to reinforce.